KristianOellegaard/django-hvad/docs/public/admin.rst

 Admin
 #####

-When you want to use a :class:`nani.models.TranslateableModel` in the Django admin, you have to subclass :class:`nani.admin.TranslateableAdmin` instead of :class:`django.contrib.admin.ModelAdmin`.
+When you want to use a :term:`Translated Model` in the Django admin, you have to subclass :class:`nani.admin.TranslateableAdmin` instead of :class:`django.contrib.admin.ModelAdmin`.